nhsconnect/prm-gocd-infra/README.md

 # prm-gocd-infra

-Setup of [GoCD](https://www.gocd.org/) deployment for NHS Repo Team.
+Setup of [GoCD](https://www.gocd.org/) deployment for NHS Patient Record Management Team.

 The server is accessible at `https://prod.gocd.patient-deductions.nhs.uk` via VPN.
 You will need to authenticate using GitHub.